 There’s nothing wrong with trying things to see if they might help, and if something helps you, that’s great.
-However, it’s always good to be educated.
-If you choose to try a particular intervention even though it appears to be based on pseudoscience, there’s nothing wrong with that, but generally it’s good practice to be informed and to be skeptical of explanations that just don’t pass the BS test.
+However, it’s always good to be educated and think critically.
+If you choose to try a particular intervention even though it appears to be based on pseudoscience, there’s nothing wrong with that, but generally, it’s good practice to be informed and to be skeptical of explanations that just don’t pass the BS test.

 And if you ever want a BS assessment, I’m always available. 😉